-Brian Wheeler has served as the radio play-by-play voice of the Portland Trail Blazers for the last 16 years.
+Brian Wheeler has served as the radio play-by-play voice of the Portland Trail Blazers for the last 18 years.
 Only eight other NBA radio play-by-play announcers have been with their current teams longer.
 Wheeler’s exciting style and trademark “BOOM-SHAKA-LAKA” dunk calls have endeared him to basketball fans throughout the Pacific Northwest.
-He hosts his own daily radio show entitled “Wheels at Work” on Rip City Radio 620 AM.
-Wheeler is also a regular co-host of the team’s weekly radio, TV and internet show, “Trail Blazers Courtside” along with Mike Barrett, Mike Rice and Antonio Harvey.
-“Wheels” has 30 years of broadcasting experience overall, and was named the Oregon Sportscaster of the Year for 2007 by the National Sportscasters and Sportswriters Association.
+Wheeler is a regular co-host of the team’s weekly radio, TV and internet show, “Trail Blazers Courtside.”
+“Wheels” has 32 years of broadcasting experience overall, and was named the Oregon Sportscaster of the Year for 2007 by the National Sportscasters and Sportswriters Association.
 Prior to joining the Trail Blazers, he spent three years as a member of the Kings’ broadcast team in Sacramento, serving as the team’s pre- and post-game show host as well as handling the play-by-play for a select number of games each season.
 “Wheels” was also the original play-by-play voice on radio and television of the WNBA’s Sacramento Monarchs.
 Before Sacramento, Wheeler spent two seasons working in Seattle as part of the Sonics’ broadcast group and also hosted a daily talk show on their flagship radio station.
 Wheeler has NBA ties to Chicago, where he worked on the Bulls’ radio broadcasts in their first championship season.
 “Wheels” got his start in broadcasting in Chicago, earning a broadcasting/communications degree from Loyola University.
 He then spent nine seasons as the basketball play-by-play announcer on both radio and TV for his alma mater.
 His extensive experience in the Windy City also included broadcast stints for the Chicago White Sox, Northwestern University and SportsChannel.

-Former Trail Blazer Michael Holton begins his eighth season with the Trail Blazers as an in-studio analyst.
-Holton also serves as the team's sideline reporter for all Trail Blazers home games.
+Former Trail Blazer Michael Holton begins his 10th season with the Trail Blazers as an in-studio analyst.
 Prior to his current role, Holton served as a radio analyst for the Trail Blazers and was also a color analyst for ESPN’s coverage of NCAA basketball.
 In addition, Holton served as a co-host on 750 KXL’s “Ducks Rewind,” a weekly show analyzing Oregon Ducks men’s basketball.
 Holton has also worked for NBC/KGW-TV and 1080 The Fan.
 After retiring from the NBA, Holton served as head coach of the University of Portland from 2001-06.
 Prior to that, Holton served as an assistant coach for Pasadena City College (1993-94), Oregon State University (1995-96) and UCLA (1996-01).
 Holton began his NBA career as a third-round selection by the Golden State Warriors in the 1983 NBA Draft but did not play until the 1984-85 season when he suited up for Phoenix.
 In six seasons, Holton played for the Suns, Bulls, Trail Blazers and Hornets.
 Holton played in 325 NBA games, averaging 6.2 points, 1.4 rebounds and 3.0 assists.
 Before beginning his professional career, the Seattle native earned his degree from UCLA, where he was a four-year letter winner for the basketball team from 1979-1983.